 Athena is a distributed query engine, which uses S3 as its underlying storage engine.
 Unlike full database products, it does not have its own optimized storage layer.
 Therefore its performance is strongly dependent on how data is organized in S3—if data is sorted to allow efficient metadata based filtering, it will perform fast, and if not, some queries may be very slow.

 In addition, Athena has no indexes—it relies on fast full table scans.
-This means some operations, like joins between big tables, can be very slow.
+This means some operations, like joins between big tables, can be very slow, which is why Amazon recommends running them outside of Athena.

 Athena Product Limitations